Staying Safe at La Salette Primary School

 For further information regarding Setting up Parental Controls please click on the Vodafone icon which will provide you with some helpful information and guides

 You can find out more about how to keep your children safe online by clicking on the Think U Know Website.

 All children will sign an acceptable use policy at the start of each school year.
 This outlines what the children will do to stay staff online both at school and at home.

-If you would like any further advice, please do not hesitate to contact Miss O'Flaherty via the School Office.
+If you would like any further advice, please do not hesitate to contact Miss O'Flynn via the School Office.